 Federal statutes allow state-court suits to be “removed” to federal district court where the federal court has federal question or diversity jurisdiction.
 See 28 U.S.C. § 1441.
 A special provision, 28 U.S.C. § 1442, also allows removal where a state-court suit is filed against “any officer of the United States (or any person acting under that officer)” (emphasis added).
 If following removal, a federal district court determines that the grounds for removal are invalid, it can remand the case back to state court.
 Such a remand order cannot be appealed to a federal court of appeals, except in narrow circumstances, including where the case was removed in whole or part on federal officer removal grounds.
 See 28 U.S.C. § 1447(d).

 In the Baltimore case, the defendants removed the suit to a Maryland federal district court on various grounds, including, but not limited, to federal officer removal.
 The district court remanded the case to state court, and the defendants appealed the remand order to the U.S. Court of Appeals for the Fourth Circuit.
 The court of appeals affirmed the remand order, but in so doing, held that under § 1447(d), appellate jurisdiction is limited to reviewing the basis for federal officer removal, and does not extend to the additional grounds for removal, such as whether Baltimore’s state-law claims arise under federal common law.
 The defendants filed a petition for a writ of certiorari on the scope-of-review question. and the Supreme Court has granted the petition.

-Status: The case has not yet been scheduled for oral argument.
+Status: The case has has been scheduled for oral argument on January 19, 2021.

 * * *